greenhub-project/docs/api/rate-limiting.md

 # Rate Limiting

-Rate limiting of the API is primarily on a per-user basis — or more accurately described, per user access token.
-It allows **60 requests per minute per access token**.
+Rate limiting of the API is primarily on a per-user basis — or more accurately described, per user API token.
+It allows **60 requests per minute per API token**.
 On each request, your current rate limit status is returned in the response headers:

 ```
 X-RateLimit-Limit: 60